Unit Testing vs Integration Testing: Similarities, Differences, and Use Cases

 Unit testing vs integration testing in CI/CD pipelines

-In modern CI/CD (Continuous Integration/Continuous Deployment) workflows, both unit and integration testing play a crucial role in delivering reliable software.
-They help catch issues early and ensure new code doesn’t break existing functionality.
+In modern CI/CD workflows, both unit testing and integration testing play an important role in delivering reliable software.
+They help teams catch issues earlier, reduce release risk, and ensure that new changes do not break existing functionality.

 Unit testing in CI/CD